Closed for lunch 1-2 PM daily

 Dr. Siess was born and raised in Southern California and moved to Flagstaff to attend NAU.
 She fell in love with the mountains, so she made Flagstaff her permanent home.
 Dr. Siess started working at Westside in 2008 as a veterinary technician where she quickly made the clients and patients her family.
-After finishing veterinary school at Western University of Health Sciences in Pomona, CA, it was only natural for Dr. Siess to come “home” to Westside Veterinary Clinic to work as a veterinarian.
+After finishing veterinary school at Western University of Health Sciences, it was only natural for Dr. Siess to come “home” to Westside Veterinary Clinic to work as a veterinarian.
 Wanting to make a long-term commitment to Westside, Dr. Siess became the owner of the practice in March 2018.
-She loves surgery, orthopedics, preventative medicine and exotic animal medicine.
-When she can, she works with the Humane Society of the US to provide free veterinary care animals in extremely rural areas of the country.
-In her limited free time, Dr. Siess enjoys hiking, camping, traveling, and of course spending time with her fiancé and their 4 dogs, 6 cats and ball python.
-Dr. Siess could not ask for a better practice to be a part of, nor could she ask for a better staff!
+Her concentrations are exotic animal medicine and integrative medicine including acupuncture and herbal medicine.
+In her limited free time, Dr. Siess enjoys traveling, hiking, camping, and of course spending time with her husband and their 4 dogs and 5 cats.
+Dr. Siess could not ask for a better practice to call her family, nor could she ask for a better staff!